Colombia Work Visa

 The Colombian work visa is one of the most difficult to obtain, in part because of the financial requirements discussed above.
 With a college degree and a job offer in your field, you might be eligible for the Colombian work visa.
 If not, but you know you want to work in this country, you might consider other types of visas that come with work privileges.
 These include:

-The two most common alternatives to the work visa are the marriage visa and the business visa, and we often suggest our clients take that route if we’re not positive they will qualify for the work visa.
-Creating your own company in Colombia requires an investment of as little as US$3000 to qualify for a business owner’s visa.
+The two most common alternatives to the work visa are the Colombian Marriage visa and the Business visa in Colombia, and we often suggest our clients take that route if we’re not positive they will qualify for the work visa.
+Creating your own company in Colombia requires an investment of as little as US$3000 to qualify for a Business owner’s visa in Colombia.

 There are two visas that allow you to work, but not to receive money in exchange for that work.
 These are the TP-5 (religious visa) and TP-6 (volunteer visa).
 You can, however, receive room and board in exchange for your services.